 In early fiscal 2016, the Company wrote-down the Swiss Permits to \$1 due to the uncertainty of receiving relief from future work commitment obligations that the Company was seeking.
 As a result, \$58,763 in exploration and evaluation costs were charged to operations during the year ended August 31, 2016.
 However, on February 19, 2016, the Company received written confirmation from the Communes regarding future work commitment obligations.
-The Communes have agreed to provide the Company with relief from incurring exploration expenditures for 2016 and 2017.
+The Communes agreed to provide the Company with relief from incurring exploration expenditures for 2016 and 2017.
 The Company will still incur approximately US\$10,000 in maintenance fees in each year during 2016 and 2017 to keep the Swiss Permits in good standing.
+During the year ended August 31, 2017, the Company charged to operations \$90,599 in costs related to the Swiss Permits due to delays in development and obtaining drilling permits in Switzerland.

-During the nine month period ended May 31, 2017, the Company issued 40,000 common shares valued at \$8,000 and paid Swiss Francs 10,000 as a finder's fee pursuant to the terms of an agreement in connection with the Company securing the Permit.
+During the year ended August 31, 2017, the Company issued 40,000 common shares valued at \$8,000 and paid Swiss Francs 10,000 as a finder's fee pursuant to the terms of an agreement in connection with the Company securing the Permit.